gate-computer/gate/ABI.md

 >
 > This function can be used during program startup to seed a pseudorandom
 > number generator, initialize hash tables etc.  But if more than 16 bytes is
-> requested (cumulatively), the program may become suspended inside this
+> requested (cumulatively), the program may be terminated.
-> function.
-The call may proceed if the program is resumed with more entropy.
 >
-> The return value is 0.
-(If a suspended call is resumed in debug mode and the
+> The return value is always 0.
-> result is overridden, this function will return without writing all of the
-> requested bytes into the buffer.)

 ### Packets